ppll0p1s/SigmaShooter/README.md

 # SigmaShooter

-Shooter of Sigma rules to SIEM systems.
+Shooter of Sigma rules to SIEM systems, Graylog in this first version.

 # What is SigmaShooter